open-resources/physics_bank/content/public/005.Kinematics(2D and 3D)/Topic Outcome/Nuts to You/Nuts To You.md

       its horizontal speed.
 ---
 # {{ params_vars_title }}
-In the children's book *Nuts to You*, a young squirrel named Jed is snatched up by a hawk.While in the air Jed manages to go limp, slip through the hawk's talons and fall to the forest floor.The hawk travels horizontally at a speed of {{ params.vi_hawk }} $m/s$.(You may neglect any effects of air resistance as you answer the following questions).
+In the children's book *Nuts to You*, a young squirrel named Jed is snatched up by a hawk.
+While in the air Jed manages to go limp, slip through the hawk's talons and fall to the forest floor.
+The hawk travels horizontally at a speed of {{ params.vi_hawk }} $m/s$.
+(You may neglect any effects of air resistance as you answer the following questions).

 ## Part 1